Transformation happens when we're known and loved in a Jesus-centered community.

 Each community is united by a desire to become more and more like Jesus, to cultivate real friendship, and to love and serve the world around them.
 They meet regularly throughout the Eastside...from Woodinville to Sammamish, from Bellevue to the Snoqualmie Valley.

 Meadowbrook Communities are “open” throughout the year so that you can join anytime.
 To join, check out our options, find a group that may work for you, contact the leader, and then visit the community to see if it's the right fit.
 To get started, visit our "Find a Community" page.

 How can I learn more if I’m not quite sure I’m ready to join a community?

-Attend our next Meadowbrook Open House to learn more about our church and Meadowbrook Communities.
+Attend our next "Meet Meadowbrook" lunch to learn more about our church and Meadowbrook Communities.
 You can also meet with our leaders to learn more or even visit a community without any pressure to commit.

 Can I try different communities?

 Yes!
 You can visit different communities to see which one might be the right fit and have rhythms that fit your life.
 As you do this, we’d encourage you to be careful not to make decisions as a “consumer” (what’s most comfortable for me) and instead to do it prayerfully, asking God where He would lead you.

 Are communities organized by age group or stage of life?

 While some communities may naturally draw people in similar stages of life, we hope communities will be open to all generations.
 We believe we have a lot to learn from each other and are better together across generations.